-- Children and young people who are disabled may need support to access activities. - Early intervention and timely Short Breaks may prevent the need for intensive longterm support. - Short Breaks are not restricted to families at crisis point or threatened by family breakdown. - Short Breaks have been shown to enable parents to continue caring for their children at home and to substantially reduce family stress. - Short Breaks can provide children and young people who are disabled with enjoyable experiences away from their primary carers.
-This helps with personal and social development and the reduction of social isolation.
+- o Children and young people who are disabled may need support to access activities. - Early help and timely Short Breaks may prevent the need for intensive long-term support. - Short Breaks are not restricted to families at crisis point or threatened by family breakdown. - Short Breaks have been shown to enable parents to continue caring for their children at home and to substantially reduce family stress. - Short Breaks can provide children and young people who are disabled with enjoyable experiences, away from their primary carers.
+This helps with personal and social development, independent living skills and the reduction of social isolation. - Short breaks allow children to feel a sense of belonging both at home and in the community.